The French National Gaming Authority

 Between 2011 and 2014, licensed online gambling operators in France experienced a number of issues with poker licences due to tough restrictions.
 By November 2014, 16 operators were still active out of an original total of 30 issued licences.

 Even with recent regulatory changes, it’s still not possible for French players to access locally licensed slot games online.
 The traditional thinking in France is that these types of casino games are too addictive and should not be permitted under local gambling laws.
-This situation does not look set to change anytime soon according to political commentators within France.
+According to political commentators within France, this situation does not look set to change anytime soon.

-Currently, it is only sports betting, horse racing and poker which are officially licensed by the French Gaming Authority.
-Therefore, the selection and range of games available to players in France are severely limited and online casinos are non-existent right now.
+Currently, it is only sports betting, horse racing and poker which the French Gaming Authority officially licenses.
+Therefore, the selection and range of games available to players in France are severely limited, and online casinos are non-existent.

 As mentioned above, there are no officially licenced online casinos operating in France right now.
 If the official policy does change in the future, then we may see casinos operators being allowed to apply for licences.
 However, this has been stated by industry experts as being highly unlikely to happen any time soon.